mmrector8/Portfolio/README.md

 * From Tesla, I learned about the **power of technology and software** and the value of working on a **cohesive team that values each other's opinions**.

 * From working as a science teacher, I learned how to be **adaptable and pick up new skills quickly**.

- I am thrilled to be able to bring all of these experiences with me into the field of software engineering, and to be able to continue to develop these skills and gain more.

 ### Hobbies